canjs/can-fixture/docs/can-fixture.md

 @signature `fixture(ajaxSettings, delay)`

   Delays the ajax request from being made for `delay` milliseconds.
+See [can-fixture.delay delay] for more information.

   ```js
   import {fixture} from "can";